Basic HTML Color Codes For Stunning Web Design

 The first two digits represent the amount of red in the color, the second two digits represent the amount of green, and the last two digits represent the amount of blue.

 You can also create shades of colors by adding more or less of each color.
-For example, #CC0000 would be a dark red because it has less green and blue than #FF0000.
+For example, #CC0000 (column 1, row 4) would be a dark red because it has less green and blue than #FF0000.

 You can create even more colors by adding all three colors together in different amounts.